MLHale/GenCyber-web-content/day1/github-primer.md

 ##### Clone a remote repository
 Let's go with option #1.
 Git tools do not come pre-installed.
 To check if they exist on your operating system, open up a command line interface and type `git`.
 If git is installed, this command will give you some help options.
 If the command is not recognized, then use this link to install git for your operating system flavor. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-For a Ubuntu OS, here are the instructions:
+For a Ubuntu Desktop OS that you created in the `Virtualization` module, here are the instructions to type in a terminal:

 ```bash
 sudo apt-get update